The University of Houston System (UHS) is committed to expanding access to higher education and making a positive impact on the state's economy.

 UHD Priority: Restoration of 5% Cuts to General Revenue Appropriations

-State budget reductions implemented during the summer of 2020 as a result of COVID-19 required UHD to reduce its general revenue-related expenditures by $206,548 per biennium.
-While this cut was minimal and was able to be absorbed during the current biennium, in real terms, this equates to the salaries of two academic advisors, two financial aid counselors, or a full-time faculty position, all critical to student success.
+State budget reductions proposed for 2022-2023 will require UHD to reduce its general revenue-related expenditures by $206,548 per biennium.
+While this cut was minimal and could be absorbed if necessary, in real terms, this equates to the salaries of two academic advisors, two financial aid counselors, or a full-time faculty position, all critical to student success.